kkots/ggxrd_hitbox_overlay_2211/README.md

 64) Added an option to bypass room connection restrictions.
 65) Added an option to highlight the player character red, green, blue or a combination of these colours when they become idle or when a particular cancel becomes available.
 You can select desired cancels from a menu.
 See Settings - General Settings - "Highlight Red/Green/Blue When Becoming Idle" and "Highlight When Cancels Into Moves Available" button.
 66) Added an option to make all of the mod's windows be transparent or semi-transparent and have outlined text.
 This does not apply to the Combo Recipe panel, as it has its own setting for this, and Combo Damage & Burst Gain panel, as it is always transparent and outlined anyway.
+67) Added a pin button to all of the mod's windows, which does the following: 1) it locks those windows on top of all others; 2) if multiple windows are pinned, their order is fixed based on in which order you pinned them; 3) pressing the UI show/hide toggle (ESC by default) will instead, if non-pinned windows are also present, traverse through three states: State 1: all windows are visible; State 2: only pinned windows are visible; State 3: no windows are visible; 4) Pinned windows get saved for the next restart, and can be restored on startup if you checked the 'Settings - General Settings - Open Pinned Windows On Startup' setting (ON by default).
+68) Now closing the main UI window does not close the whole UI.
+However, when you press the hotkey for showing/hiding UI (ESC by default), the main UI window will reappear automatically.
+To get rid of it you could pin every window but the main one and use ESC to toggle between "show all" - "show only pinned" - "show none" modes, stopping only on "show only pinned" and "show none", therefore not letting the main window be displayed.